Rodgers + Hammerstein's Cinderella (Beane musical): Background

-In Douglas Carter Beane's version of the story, Cinderella opens Prince Topher's eyes to the injustice in the kingdom.
-The Prince's parents have died, leaving the kingdom in the hands of a villainous prime minister, who has been the Prince's mentor and has duped his young charge into approving oppressive legislation.
-The rebel Jean-Michel, a new character, and stepsister Gabrielle are in love, and the two seek to overthrow the government.
-The score includes the best-known songs from the original version and features four songs from the Rodgers and Hammerstein catalogue, including "Now Is the Time", cut from South Pacific.
+In Douglas Carter Beane's adaptation of the story, Cinderella opens Prince Topher's eyes to injustice in the kingdom.
+The Prince's parents have died, leaving the kingdom in the hands of a villainous regent, who has been the Prince's mentor and has duped his young charge into approving oppressive acts against the peasants.
+The rebel Jean-Michel, a new character, and stepsister Gabrielle are in love, and they demand reforms; Cinderella uses some of her moments with the prince to encourage him to listen to Jean-Michel's ideas.
+The book is expanded to a typical Broadway running time, with new scenes such as a second palace banquet, and, besides the best-known songs from the original version, the score adds several songs from the Rodgers and Hammerstein catalog, including "Me, Who Am I?" (cut from Me & Juliet), "Now Is the Time" and "Loneliness of Evening" (cut from South Pacific; the latter was used in the 1965 version of Cinderella), "He Was Tall" (cut from The King and I), and "There's Music in You" (written for the film Main Street to Broadway and used in the 1997 version).
 The show was given workshop productions in 2012.

 Productions

 The musical's first Broadway production began previews on January 25, 2013 and opened on March 3, 2013 at The Broadway Theatre.
 Mark Brokaw directed the production, with Josh Rhodes choreographing, and the original cast included Laura Osnes in the title role, Santino Fontana as the Prince, Victoria Clark as Crazy Marie/the Fairy Godmother, Harriet Harris as Ella's stepmother, Peter Bartlett as Sebastian, The Prime Minister, Ann Harada and Marla Mindelle as stepsisters Charlotte and Gabrielle, and Greg Hildreth as the rebel Jean-Michel.
 Designers included Anna Louizos (sets), William Ivey Long (costumes), and Kenneth Posner (lighting).
 The show's initial reviews were mixed.

 Rebecca Luker replaced Clark from September 2013 to January 2014.
 Carly Rae Jepsen and Fran Drescher were replacements for Ella and the Stepmother, both making their Broadway debuts, from February 2014 to June 2014.
 Paige Faure stepped into the role of Ella, and Nancy Opel played the Stepmother, from June through September 2014.
 Keke Palmer, Sherri Shepherd, and Judy Kaye joined the cast as Ella, the Stepmother, and the Fairy Godmother in September 2014.
 A report in The Guardian commented, regarding Palmer, that "casting an African American actor as such an iconic – and typically pale – character is emblematic of the progress Broadway is making, slowly and haltingly, in employing actors of color in a broader array of parts."
-On September 23, 2014, Lesley Ann Warren joined the cast during the curtain call to celebrate the 50th-anniversary release of her 1965 television version.
+On September 23, 2014, Lesley Ann Warren joined the cast during the curtain call to celebrate the coming 50th-anniversary of the 1965 television version.
 NeNe Leakes replaced Shepherd from November 2014.
 The production closed on January 3, 2015, after 41 previews and 770 regular performances.